readthedocs/readthedocs.org/docs/supported-tools.rst

 Our policy defines how long a given tool or dependency is considered supported.
-After it reaches its end of support date, we don't offer support for builds/docs using these tools or dependencies, you'll need to upgrade in order to receive support.
+After it reaches its end of support date, your builds may start failing and you will need to upgrade in order to receive support.
 For :doc:`/commercial/index` we provide an extended support of six months after the official end of support date.

 For tools that define an EOL date, we try to follow that date for our policy.